fltk-rs/fltk-egui/README.md

 # fltk-egui

 An FLTK backend for Egui using a GlWindow.
-The code is largely based on https://github.com/ArjunNair/egui_sdl2_gl modified for fltk-rs.

 ## To use on Linux
 Install FLTK deps: